in association with Music’Halle – l’École des Musiques Vivaces and the Université Toulouse – Jean Jaurès

 organisation of studies

-The contemporary amplified music course has been updated and now includes instrumental technique, interpretation, composition and improvisation.
+The contemporary amplified music course has been updated and now includes instrumental technique, interpretation, composition, and improvisation.
+The field of contemporary music is extremely vast, which is why there are no stylistic limits on the course provided by the isdaT.

 Guest professors complete the training in the framework of internships and workshops on specific aspects, notably including: